import-js/eslint-import-resolver-typescript/.changeset/stupid-paths-rest.md

 "eslint-import-resolver-typescript": patch
 ---

-don't resolve not implemented node modules in bun
+fix: don't resolve not implemented node modules in `bun`

+`is-bun-module` is marked as `dependency`, again, for correctness